sx2gavin/sx2gavin.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: default
+layout: projects
-title: "Home"
+title: Projects
 ---

-## My name is Gavin, I am a software developer during the day, a gamer and a game developer at night.
+### Here are a list of projects that I am working on and have worked on.